jmjuanes/siimple/packages/siimple-colors/README.md

 ### Using colors functions

-This package also provides a collection of methods for working with colors.
+This plugin also provides a collection of SASS functions for working with colors.

 #### colors.get-color($name, $shade: "500")